marboe29/PortWebsite/README.md

 # PortWebsite

-## My site address can be found here to view https://marboe29.github.io/PortWebsite
+## My site can be found here https://marboe29.github.io/PortWebsite

 ###### Github pages does not support server-side languages such as PHP therefore my form wont work
 ###### Site is also under development as i'm still working on improving it with my spare time